NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 2.0b1 - new inspector and configuration file editor, a view properties window including image color picker, support for unlimited languages, easy configuration file upload and preview of changes, rewritten in ECMAScript 6 (no more jQuery!)
 8/13/2022

-2.0.1 - added a new function for adding a Google font (`googlefont`) and adding a link to a piece of text (`createlink`), added support for cookies to work better
+2.0.1 - added a new function for adding a Google font (`googlefont`) and adding a link to a piece of text (`createlink`), added support for cookies to work better 9/8/2022

-2.0.2 - bug fixes
+2.0.2 - bug fixes, minimized french.csv file 9/20/2022

-2.0.3 - allow moving of WATM icon to the right or left
+2.0.3 - allow moving of WATM icon to the right or left 10/4/2022

+2.0.4 - add [ez-fa] macro for adding FontAwesome glyphs into a WildApricot page 10/6/2022